 The Missouri River is the state’s most valuable and readily available water source, and it is needed for a broad spectrum of beneficial uses, such as irrigation, drinking water supplies, and industry.

-For more information on the Missouri River Basin and James River Basin, please contact Laura Ackerman, P.E., Missouri River Engineer (701) 328-4868 or e-mail.
+For more information on the Missouri River Basin, please contact Jesse Kist, Missouri River Engineer (701) 328-4956 or e-mail.